What's Inside This The Stanford Prison Experiment Deck

 Psychology students can learn about the effects of authority and situational factors on behavior, as well as the importance of ethical standards in research.

-Create Your The Stanford Prison Experiment Presentation
+Make Your The Stanford Prison Experiment Deck Now